Kingxukai/linux/Documentation/filesystems/ext4/super.rst

    * - 0x190
      - __le32
      - s_snapshot_list
-     - inode number of the head of the on-disk snapshot list.
+     - inode number of the woke head of the woke on-disk snapshot list.
 (Not used in e2fsprogs/Linux.)
    * - 0x194
      - __le32